A Shill For Science

 As a parent, I have my personal views and opinions about things, just like everyone else.
 But at times, I’ve felt a bit like a contradiction.
 See I’m a science-loving (nerd alert), breastfeeding, pro-vaccine, Christian mom.
 I consider myself an “attached” parent since I believe in positive discipline, I co-sleep with my children, and I practice extended breastfeeding.
 I always try to make natural choices for my children by mashing my own baby food and opting for locally grown produce when possible.
 However, these characteristics don’t preclude me from having a great deal of respect for the medical field and the value of science.
 The two don’t have to be mutually exclusive.
 The truth is, I am so enamored by science that I consider myself lucky to live at a time when I can protect my child from so many vaccine preventable diseases.

 To be honest, because of my specific views, I’ve often found it difficult to find other moms who’ve been willing to respect all my choices as a parent.
-Thankfully, through online social groups, like the Vaccinate Your Baby Facebook page, I’ve begun to make connections with other like-minded moms that I can relate to – which led me to write this post.
+Thankfully, through online social groups like the Vaccinate Your Family Facebook page, I’ve begun to make connections with other like-minded moms that I can relate to – which led me to write this post.

 As I began engaging in various parenting forums, I found myself frustrated by the way in which some people adamantly argue against vaccinations.
 They often spout off inaccurate information and misrepresent the science.
 They claim that doctors, scientists and the government are all out to cause harm.
 They sometimes even suggest a “Big Pharma” conspiracy.